foqueiroz/arcdocs.github.io/book/software/libraries/glew.md

 $ module add glew
 ```

-The glew module is available on ARC3 and ARC4:
+The GLEW module is available on ARC3:

 ```{list-table}
 :header-rows: 1